 People who experience generalized anxiety disorder (GAD) exhibit excessive concern about multiple events or activities most days of the week.
-While it is not unusual for people to experience some stress as they go about their daily lives, GAD sufferers rarely get a break from worrying.
+While it is not unusual for people to experience some stress as they go about their daily lives, GAD sufferers rarely get a break from their anxiety.

 Although some of the symptoms and reactions may be similar to those of a phobia (an extreme, irrational fear), GAD is not a direct response to a specific situation or experience.
 Sufferers experience unease that casts a shadow over all of their activities.

-While not nearly as intense as a panic attack, the unease lasts much longer and almost doesn't let up, according to the National Institute of Mental Health (NIMH).
+While not nearly as intense as a panic attack, the unease lasts much longer and is a constant presence in the lives of patients, according to the National Institute of Mental Health (NIMH).

-"It is just a constant feeling of dread," said Thelma Duffey, professor and chairwoman of the Department of Counseling at the University of Texas at San Antonio, a licensed counselor and president-elect of the American Counseling Association.
+"It is just a constant feeling of dread," said Thelma Duffey, a professor and chairwoman of the Department of Counseling at the University of Texas at San Antonio, a licensed counselor and president-elect of the American Counseling Association.
 "Patients have a constant feeling of tension and anxiety that never goes away.
-They worry about things that have not yet even happened."
+They worry about things that have not yet even happened,” she told Live Science.

-GAD affects about 6.8 million American adults, and strikes twice as many women as men, according to the Anxiety and Depression Association of America (ADAA).That translates to about 3.1 percent of the adult population suffering from the disorder, and about one-third of those cases can be classified as severe.
+GAD affects about 6.8 million American adults and strikes twice as many women as men, according to the Anxiety and Depression Association of America (ADAA).That translates to about 3.1%of the adult population suffering from the disorder, and about one-third of those cases can be classified as severe.

 Though people who suffer from GAD worry about the same things that other people do — relationships, money, health, work, etc. — they have a much higher level of worry that is nearly constant.
 The level of concern is not in sync with reality and is greatly magnified.
 Most people with GAD realize that their concerns are overblown, but they cannot seem to shake their anxiety, according to the NIMH.